-We are actively tracking updates regarding the COVID-19 Virus outbreak.
-If you have concerns about how the outbreak may affect your schooling or ability to repay your loans, please refer to the Frequently Asked Questions below.
+We are actively tracking updates regarding the COVID-19 outbreak.
+If you have concerns about how the outbreak may affect your ability to repay your loans or schooling, please refer to the Frequently Asked Questions below.

-We will continue to update this page on our website as we receive additional information.
+We will continue to update this page as we receive additional information.

 Interest Waiver Questions

 How does the President’s announcement about waiving student loan interest affect my account?

 According to the Department of Education this benefit is only extended to federally held loans.
 Loans serviced by UHEAA are held under the Federal Family Education Loan (FFEL) Program and do not currently qualify for the interest waiver.
 For more information around the recent presidential announcements, we recommend visiting https://studentaid.gov/announcements-events/coronavirus.

 Even though your loans may not qualify for this option, we are committed to assisting you during these times of uncertainty.
 If you are struggling to make your payments during this time, please review the questions in the COVID-19 Natural Disaster Forbearance section of this FAQ.

 How can I take advantage of the 0% interest waiver program if I have FFELP loans?

 You could consolidate your current FFELP loans into a Direct loan, which would then allow you to be eligible to receive the interest waiver.
 Please be advised, once the 0% interest waiver ends, the interest rate on your new consolidation loan may be higher than your current loans.
 Additionally, the general timeline for consolidation is up to 90 days.